-- (i) First question consisting of 10 short answer type based upon the entire syllabus, (each carrying 2 marks) will be compulsory. - (ii) Students will attempt 1 out of 2 questions from each of four units (15 marks each).
+- (i) First question consisting of 8 short answer questions (based upon the entire syllabus), - out of which 5 questions are to be attempted (each carrying 3 marks). - (ii) Students will attempt 1 out of 2 questions from each of four units (15 marks each).

-Meaning, assumptions and limitations of a simple correlation and regression analysis; Karl Pearson'sproduct moment and Spearman's rank correlation coefficients and their properties; Concept of the least-square technique and the lines of regression; Standard error of estimate; Partial andmultiple correlation and regression (applications only).
+Meaning, assumptions and limitations of a simple correlation and regression analysis; Karl Pearson's product moment and Spearman's rank correlation coefficients and their properties; Concept of the least-square technique and the lines of regression; Standard error of estimate; Partial and multiple correlation and regression (applications only).

-Analysis of Time Series : Definition, components of time series, measurement of trend by different methods, measurement of seasonal variations.
+Analysis of Time Series: Definition, components of time series, measurement of trend by different methods, measurement of seasonal variations.